 The Road to Success

 Growing up, I had a very vivid imagination.
 Being one the youngest of 4, I relied on my imagination because it was my form of entertainment being that there was an age gap between me and all my siblings.
 I was very energetic and could never stay still.
 School was a terrifying thing for me.
 Whenever my teacher would read a book, I would never listen.
 I was there physically, but mentally I wasn't.
 Days would pass, and the word that went in my ear went right out the other.
 One day my teacher read the book Goodnight Moon by Margret Wise Brown.
 Before she read the book, she told my classmates and me, "When we read, I want you to imagine yourself in the story."
 She started to read, and immediately I got distracted.
-Then, she shouted "goodnight moon," and from that point on, I just saw myself hugging the moon and giving each thing she said goodnight to a huge.
+Then, she shouted, "goodnight moon," and from that point on, I just saw myself hugging the moon and giving each thing she said goodnight to a huge.
 This opened my mind, and from that moment on, I was so in love that I wanted to take every book home and become one with the book.

 I thought that I would always envision myself in books the older I got, but that wasn't the case.
 In the 2nd grade, I remember being introduced to textbooks.
 When I realized that textbooks were fewer stories and more facts, it made me hate to read so much.
 I went from loving to read to hating it over a year.
 Textbooks cause me to hate to read so much that I stopped completely and only read if I had to.
 The lack of reading held me back so much that I got left back.
 I hated to read so much that I chose to blame someone else for my irresponsibility.
 I didn't pick up a book until I got to the 8th grade after I got left back.
 In the 8th grade, my parents decided to move to the Dominican Republic.
 I wasn't a fluent Spanish speaker and did not know how to read or write.
 Being only able to understand Spanish and not speak it made it difficult to converse with my teachers and friends.
 Everything I wrote made no sense, and when I would read, it took me a long time to finish a short paragraph.